stannyweb/Automated-Web-Testing-Selenium-Java/README.md

 ## Features

-The automated tests in this repository cover the following elements and functionalities on the-internet.herokuapp.com website:
+The automated tests in this repository cover the following elements and functionalities on the-internet.herokuapp.com website

 *   **Login Functionality:** Tests related to user login and authentication processes.
 *   **Forgot Password:** Tests for the "Forgot Password" functionality, ensuring password recovery mechanisms are working correctly.